nirv-ai/docs/docker/README.md

 ###################### basic workflow
 # start the registry
-registry.sh run
+script.registry.sh run
 # push running containers to registry
-registry.sh tag_running
+script.registry.sh tag_running
 # or tag a specific image
-registry.sh tag someImageName:development
+script.registry.sh tag someImageName:development

 ##################### usage
 ## ensure the ENV vars are set
 ## its setup to point for local development at dev.nirv.ai
-registry.sh poop
+script.registry.sh CMD

 > run: runs a registry
 > reset: purges and restarts a registry